 Codename: Kids Next Door: Operation: W.H.I.T.E.H.O.U.S.E..
 A young idealistic rebel wakes up one day and discovers that he has grown old and respectable and abandoned his ideals.
-His old comrades have become corrupt supporters of The Man, he is married to a shrew who used to be his girlfriend (though she was a shrew when she was his girlfriend so nothing changed there), his son despises him, his best friend has been driven insane by his betrayal and he is faced with the choice of crossing the Moral Event Horizon or be destroyed.
+His old comrades have become corrupt supporters of stripping children of all their Constitutional and even basic human rights, essentially reclassifying them as inhuman, he is married to a shrew who used to be his girlfriend (though she was a shrew when she was his girlfriend so nothing changed there), his son despises him, his best friend has been driven insane by his betrayal and he is faced with the choice of crossing the Moral Event Horizon or be destroyed.

 In the two-part pilot of Young Justice, the Justice League are angry that Robin, Aqualad and Kid Flash ran off on their own to investigate Cadmus without telling them.
 But when we find out that after capturing them, the Light's original plan was to clone them and send them off to the League as moles, killing off the originals, we can see why the League (particularly the mentors like Batman) acted the way they did.
 Then in the season 1 finale we find out this already happened to Green Arrow's sidekick Speedy.
 The "Roy" seen in the series is actually a clone of the original Roy created three years ago.

 Then the guilt about it is compounded when Artemis fakes her death but everyone save Kid Flash, Nightwing and Aqualad are in the dark about it.